-If you or a loved one has been accused of a sex crime or of child abuse, you know how important it is to find quality, aggressive legal representation.
-Unfortunately, being charged in Rhode Island with a crime like sexual assault, child pornography, child molestation, indecent solicitation of a child or child abuse often times has immediate and lasting effects on your job, your loved ones, and your reputation, even if you are completely innocent.
+If you or a loved one has been accused of first degree sexual assault in Rhode Island, you know how important it is to find quality, aggressive legal representation.
+Unfortunately, being charged in Rhode Island with a crime like sexual assault will have immediate and lasting effects on your job, your loved ones, and your reputation, even if you are completely innocent.
 Without the support of a knowledgeable, empathetic attorney, defending against such a charge can be overwhelming and down-right frightening.

 A person is guilty of first degree sexual assault if he or she engages in sexual penetration with another person, and if any of the following circumstances exist: